On the Exact Convex Hull of IFS Fractals: Introduction

 \subsection{Overview}

 After some preliminary definitions and lemmas in Section \ref{s02}, our investigation begins in Section \ref{s03} with the exclusion of a broad class of IFS fractals -- called ``irrational fractals'' -- for which the cardinality of extremal points is deduced to be infinite, interestingly only dependent on the rotation angles of the IFS maps.
 The ``rational'' class of fractals on the other hand, contains the broad class of ``fractals of unity'' which as shown in Section \ref{s0302} are guaranteed to have a finite number of extremal points.
-Furthermore by continuity in angular parameters -- shown in Section \ref{s0304} -- fractals of unity can approximate irrational fractals arbitrarily.
+Furthermore, due to continuity in parameters, fractals of unity can approximate irrational fractals arbitrarily.

 Two methods are detailed for finding the convex hull, and contrasted in terms of efficiency and robustness.
 The first is a ``general method'' that works for any fractal of unity is presented in Section \ref{s0402}, with its shortcomings assessed.
-The more efficient though less general ``Armadillo Method'' is presented in Section \ref{s0404} for the subclass of ``regular fractals'', which hinges on the linear optimization algorithm of Section \ref{s0403}.
-Examples are given for the method's practical implementation in Section \ref{s0504}.
+The more efficient though less general ``Armadillo Method'' is presented in Section \ref{s0404} for the subclass of ``regular fractals'' which hinges on the linear optimization algorithm of Appendix \ref{s0403}.
+This method is applied to some examples in Section \ref{s0504}.

+The main results are marked with a double dagger \ddag.
+Ones marked with a dagger \dag\ are either well-known, easy-to-prove, or their proof can be found in the author's PhD thesis \cite{ph00004}.

-\section{IFS Fractals}
+\subsection{IFS Fractals}